Optimal quantization for nonuniform discrete distributions: Optimal quantization for nonuniform discrete distributions

 which gives a contradiction.
 Hence, we can assume that the Voronoi region of $a_1$ does not contain $3$.
-Next, suppose that the Voronoi region of $a_1$ contains $2$.
-Then, the Voronoi region of $a_2$ contains all the remaining points, and so
+Next, suppose that the Voronoi region of $a_1$ contains the set $\set{1,2}$.
+Then, the Voronoi region of $a_2$ contains all the remaining elements, and so

 which yields a contradiction.
-Hence, we can assume that the Voronoi region of $a_1$ contains only the point $1$, and the remaining points are contained in the Voronoi region of $a_2$, implying
+Hence, we can assume that the Voronoi region of $a_1$ contains only the element $1$, and the remaining elements are contained in the Voronoi region of $a_2$ implying

 with quantization error $V_2=\frac{174296997}{1000000000}$.
 Thus, the proof of the proposition is complete. \end{proof}

 \begin{prop} The optimal set of three-means is given by $\set{1, 2, a[3,6]}$ with quantization error $V_3=\frac{4779999}{100000000}$. \end{prop} \begin{proof} The distortion error due to the set $\gb:=\set{1, 2, a[3,6]}$ is given by